tayebel/youtube_scraper/README.md

 Enter your YouTube Data API key.
 Open your web browser and visit http://localhost:8052 to access the dashboard.

 NOTE: Before running the tool, make sure to get Your YouTube Data API key.
-You can obtain one by following the instructions at https://developers.google.com/youtube/registering_an_application.
+You can obtain one by following the instructions [here]([https://resinsight.org/getting-started/download-and-install/](https://developers.google.com/youtube/registering_an_application)).

 ## Search